 Litsa and I abide by the philosophy that grief is different for everyone.
 Here are the reasons why:

-- We all come to grief from different points with different life experiences and carrying different loads.
+- We all come to grief from different points, with different life experiences, carrying different loads.

-- One can usually assume that the person who died had a unique relationship with each individual person who grieves them.
+- Oftentimes the person who died had a unique relationship with each individual person who grieves them.

 - No two people are the same.